11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 How: Swap packaged foods, sauces, deli meats, and breads for home-cooked options.
 Master the art of reading food labels.

-Why it works: Less blood volume load on the heart and lowers arterial stiffness.
+Why it works: Less blood volume load on the heart and lowers arterial stiffness will lower your overall blood pressure, decreasing risk of heart disease and stroke.

 Watch-outs: Do not over-restrict, some salt is good for you.

-What: Vegetables, fruit, legumes, whole grains, nuts, fish, low-fat dairy; low in sodium, added sugar, and saturated fat.
+What: Vegetables, fruit, legumes, whole grains, nuts, fish, low-fat dairy; low in sodium, added sugar, and saturated fat will lower your blood pressure drastically.

 How: 1/2 the plate is produce, 1/4 is protein, 1/4 whole grains; yogurt or milk daily; nuts 4–5 times/week.

-DASH is the base diet that multiplies every other intervention.
-It’s been around for a long time and you can adapt it for any quizine.
+The DASH diet has been around for a long time and you can adapt it for any quizine.
+It drastically drops your blood pressure and helps improve your blood vessel health.

 How: 90–150 min/week at 65–75% of max heart rate.
 Brisk walk, cycle, swim.

-Why it works: Improves vascular compliance and baroreflex sensitivity.
+Why it works: Exercise improves vascular compliance and baroreflex sensitivity.
+This is why it can lower your blood pressure so much over time.

-Watch-outs: Start low, progress weekly, monitor BP response.
+Watch-outs: Start low to avoid burnout and progress weekly, monitor BP response.

-20-30 minutes most days moves the needle by 5 to 8 points.
+20-30 minutes of walking briskly most days lowers your blood pressure 5 to 8 points.
 That’s on par with many prescription blood pressure meds.

-Why it works: Better insulin sensitivity and arterial function.
+Why it works: Resistance training improves insulin sensitivity and arterial function, lowering both diastolic and systolic blood pressure.

 What: Table salt blend with KCl replacing part of NaCl.